(Mis-)Matching Type-B Anomalies on the Higgs Branch: General Structure of Type-B Conformal Anomalies

 For this class of theories all type-B anomalies $G^{\IH}_{I\bar J}$ encode data of the massive spectrum.
 The conjectured matching relation $G^{\rm CFT}_{I\bar J}=G^{\IH}_{I\bar J}$ identifies the anomaly of the UV CFT phase with the corresponding anomaly along the RG flow.
 The $\NN=2$ SCQCD theory is an example that confirms this expectation.
 It will be discussed in detail in Sec.~\ref{sec:N2SCQCD}.

-\paragraph{\bf Conjecture Ib.} {\it Nontrivial IR chiral ring: the type-B Weyl anomalies associated with CBOs in the IR chiral ring match, but those of CBOs in the complement of the IR chiral ring are not expected to match in general. }
+\paragraph{\bf Conjecture Ib.} {\it Non-trivial IR chiral ring: the type-B Weyl anomalies associated with CBOs in the IR chiral ring match once the proper contribution of the massless IR degrees of freedom to the anomaly is taken into account.
+The anomalies for CBOs in the complement of the IR chiral ring are also expected to match. }

 When nontrivial IR chiral rings are present, the associated massless degrees of freedom can affect the matching of type-B anomalies.
 In Sec.~\ref{sec:quiver} we will consider the example of a circular $\NN=2$ superconformal quiver, which possesses a non-trivial IR chiral ring.
 We will show that the anomalies receive contributions from both massive and massless degrees of freedom along the RG flow.
-The anomalies of CBOs in the IR chiral ring match, but the anomalies of CBOs in the complement do not, in accordance with the above conjecture.
+The anomalies of CBOs in the IR chiral ring match, as do the anomalies of CBOs in the complement, in accordance with the above conjecture.

 Next we move to item $(\beta)$ of Sec.~\ref{n2anomalies} regarding the role of the anomalies of the generators of the $\NN=2$ Coulomb-branch chiral ring.
 We propose: